Listen Again

 Can I completely remove a recording from Listen Again?

 We understand that staff may wish to remove recordings from Listen Again.
 We ask that requests are made in writing to listenag@essex.ac.uk, stating which recordings will be removed.
 We will aim to remove any requested recordings within two business days.
+However, removing or restricting access to Listen Again recordings must never be done to penalise students who were unable to attend a teaching event, nor should it be use to incentivise attendance.
+All students are provided with guidance that Listen Again is not a substitute for attending lectures which they are expected to do.

 -